FIFA World Cup video games: World Cup 98 (France)

-Jikkyou World Soccer: World Cup France 98
+Jikkyō World Soccer: World Cup France 98

-In Japan, Konami was granted the FIFA World Cup licence to produce the Nintendo 64 video game Jikkyou World Soccer: World Cup France 98.
+In Japan, Konami was granted the FIFA World Cup licence to produce the Nintendo 64 video game Jikkyō World Soccer: World Cup France 98.
 It was developed by Konami's Osaka based team, KCEO, and was only released in Japan.
 This was released in the rest of the world as International Superstar Soccer '98, without the official FIFA World Cup licence, branding or real player names.

-World Soccer Jikkyou Winning Eleven 3: World Cup France '98
+World Soccer Jikkyō Winning Eleven 3: World Cup France '98

-In Japan, Konami was granted the FIFA World Cup licence to produce the PlayStation video game World Soccer Jikkyou Winning Eleven 3: World Cup France '98.
+In Japan, Konami was granted the FIFA World Cup licence to produce the PlayStation video game World Soccer Jikkyō Winning Eleven 3: World Cup France '98.
 It was developed by Konami's Tokyo based team, KCET, and was only released in Japan.
 This was released in the rest of the world as International Superstar Soccer Pro '98, without the official FIFA World Cup licence, branding or real player names.